vyacheslavmeyerzon/security-scanner/README.md

 **Remember**: Never commit secrets to Git.
 If you do, rotate them immediately! 🔐

+## 📚 Documentation

-For more information, visit the [documentation](https://github.com/vyacheslavmeyerzon/security-scanner/wiki).
+For detailed documentation, visit our [Wiki](https://github.com/vyacheslavmeyerzon/security-scanner/wiki).